Santosh2611/Embedded-Computing-Lab/README.md

-# Embedded-Computing-Lab
 Demonstration of the mini-lab component activities conducted for the course of Embedded Computing Lab (19CCE283).
+It develops hands-on experience in interfacing external peripherals with a given microcontroller and implements MSP43x Internal Peripheral configuration and programming.
+Also, it designs and develops MSP43x-based solutions for Embedded Control.